cgat-developers/ruffus/doc/tutorials/new_tutorial/command_line.rst

    * :ref:`Manual table of Contents <new_manual.table_of_contents>`

-We find that much of our Ruffus pipeline code is built on the same template and this is generally a good place to start developing a new pipeline.
+We find that much of our *Ruffus* pipeline code is built on the same template and this is generally a good place to start developing a new pipeline.

-From version 2.4 up, Ruffus therefore includes an optional ``Ruffus.cmdline`` module which provides support for a set of common command line arguments which make writing *Ruffus* much more pleasant
+From version 2.4 up, *Ruffus* therefore includes an optional ``Ruffus.cmdline`` module which provides support for a set of common command line arguments which make writing *Ruffus* much more pleasant

+.. _new_manual.cmdline.get_argparse:

+.. _new_manual.cmdline.run:

+.. _new_manual.cmdline.setup_logging:

 ************************************************************************************************************
 Template for `argparse  <http://docs.python.org/2.7/library/argparse.html>`__